PerezHz/TaylorIntegration.jl/docs/src/common.md

 The body with the greater mass ``m_1`` is referred as the *primary*, and ``m_2`` as the *secondary*.
-These bodies are together called the *primaries* and are assumed to describe a keplerian circular orbits about their center of mass, which is placed at the origin of the reference frame.
+These bodies are together called the *primaries* and are assumed to describe Keplerian circular orbits about their center of mass, which is placed at the origin of the reference frame.
 It is further assumed that the orbit of the third body takes place in the orbital plane of the primaries.
 A full treatment of the PCR3BP may be found in [[1]](@ref refsPCR3BP).